devmarx1989/doxx/README.md

 ### Document viewing
 - 🎨 **Beautiful terminal rendering** with syntax highlighting and formatting
 - 📊 **Professional table display** with smart alignment and Unicode borders
+- 📋 **Nested list support** with proper indentation and multi-level hierarchy
 - 🔍 **Full-text search** with highlighting and context
 - 📑 **Document outline** for quick navigation
 - 🎯 **Multiple view modes** — document, outline, search, and help